-Save time and money with our new Natural Wood Closeboard Panel Kit with Timber Post – buy with our one-click option and get the fence panelling you need.
+Save time and money with our Closeboard Panel Kit with Timber Post – buy with our one-click option and get the fence panelling you need.

-With a height of 1.65m (5’4") these kits are ideal to add privacy to your outdoor space and the beautiful, high quality finish pre-treated timber is left natural, meaning it's protected against the elements and looks good from the moment it's built.
+With a height of 1.65m (5’4") these kits are ideal to add privacy to your outdoor space and the beautiful, high quality finish green timber is pressure treated.

 Closeboard panels are horizontally-running fence panels that run the width of the panel – our panels are fully framed for longevity, security and privacy.
 What's more, our panel kits have all you need to erect a fence build AND are 20% cheaper than buying the products separately.
 Why not match your new fence with our high-quality artificial grass?

-The only tools you'll need are a screwdriver, tape measure, bucket, sprit level, post-hole digger (or spade) and hammer.
+The only tools you'll need are a screwdriver, tape measure, bucket, spirit level, post-hole digger (or spade) and hammer.

-This kit contains a natural wood closeboard panel, a natural timber post, two bags of Post Mix Concrete, a natural wood gravel board, two cleats and six galvanised panel-fixing clips to attach them.
+This kit contains a green timber closeboard panel, a green timber post, one bag of Post Mix Concrete, a green timber gravel board, two cleats and six galvanised panel-fixing clips to attach them.

 Our high-quality Green Timber Closeboard Panel Kit with Timber Post contains:

 1 x Closeboard Panel in Natural Wood (1.83m wide, 1.65m high)

 1 x Natural Timber Post 100 x100mm in UC4 kiln-dried natural wood (2.4metre high)

 1 x Natural Gravel Board (150x25mm)